aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/comments-and-notes/_index.md

 // Instantiate a Workbook
 const workbook = new AsposeCells.Workbook();

-// Get a reference of comments collection with the first sheet const comments = workbook.getWorksheets().get(0).getComments();
+// Get a reference to the comments collection of the first sheet const comments = workbook.getWorksheets().get(0).getComments();

 // Add a comment to cell A1